Chewy Oatmeal Cookies

 What Makes these Oatmeal Cookies Chewy?

 It’s been many years since this post, and I continue to omit the powdered sugar in this recipe for a thin, chewy oatmeal cookie!
 Because these cookies don’t have a large amount of flour compared to the amount of butter, they are thinner which helps they stay chewy.
+Even if you do add the powdered sugar, adding more oatmeal or adding in nuts or raisins will make the cookies chewier.

 Gluten Free Chewy Oatmeal Cookies